 My Experience Flying with Twin Toddlers

 The more you travel with your toddler, the more comfortable both you and your little one becomes.
 In fact, at this point, my toddlers fly better than most adults.

-Preparing to Fly with Toddlers
+21 Tips to Flying with Toddlers

 First, you need to think through each step of the flight.
-Start at the beginning and think about how you will get your toddler and belongings from the car to check in.
+Start at the beginning and think about how you will get your toddler and belongings from the car to check-in.
 Then continue through all of the steps until you think through how you will get from the plane to baggage claim, and to your transportation.

 At this point, you have done everything in your control.

 Outside of what you can prepare, you must allow yourself to go with the flow.
-And most importantly, do not allow the thoughts, looks, or opinions of strangers impact how you parent during this experience.
+And most importantly, do not allow the thoughts, looks, or opinions of strangers to impact how you parent during this experience.